Palazzo Vecchio: Salone dei Cinquecento

-The ceiling consists of 39 panels constructed and painted by Vasari and his assistants, representing Great Episodes from the life of Cosimo I, the quarters of the city, and the city itself.
-Toward the center is the apotheosis: Scene of His Glorification as Grand Duke of Florence and Tuscany.
+The ceiling consists of 39 panels constructed and painted by Vasari and his assistants, representing Great Episodes from the Life of Cosimo I, the quarters of the city, and the city itself.
+The center shows his apotheosis: Scene of His Glorification as Grand Duke of Florence and Tuscany.

 On the north side of the hall, illuminated by enormous windows, is the raised stage called the Udienza, built by Bartolommeo Bandinelli for Cosimo I as a place to receive citizens and ambassadors.
 Above are frescoes of historical events; among these, that of Boniface VIII receiving the ambassadors of foreign States and, seeing that were all Florentines, saying: "You Florentines are the quintessence."

-In the niches are sculptures by Bandinelli: in the center the statue of the seated "Leo X" (sculpted assisted by his student Vincenzo de'Rossi), and on the right a statue of "Charles V crowned by Clement VII".
-The six statues along the walls that represent the "Labors of Hercules" are by de' Rossi.
+In the niches are sculptures by Bandinelli: in the center the statue of the seated Leo X (sculpted assisted by his student Vincenzo de' Rossi), and on the right a statue of Charles V Crowned by Clement VII.
+The six statues along the walls that represent the labors of Hercules are by de' Rossi.

-In the central niche at the south of the Hall is Michelangelo's noted marble group The Genius of Victory (1533–1534), originally intended for the tomb of Julius II.
+In the central niche at the south of the Hall is Michelangelo's noted marble group The Genius of Victory (1532–1534), originally intended for the tomb of Julius II.
 The statue was placed in this hall by Vasari.
 In 1868 it was removed to the Bargello Museum, but was returned in 1921 by officials.